 Be honest with yourself and PLAY YOUR CARDS:

-In our annual BPC Events (which you can get access to in the BPC Club) I go into more detail about the concept of "playing your cards".
+In our annual BPC Events I go into more detail about the concept of "playing your cards".
 This is also about being honest with yourself.

 In short, "playing your cards" means becoming the best you can be, but also understanding that there are natural limitations or things that put you at a natural disadvantage towards others.
 Those disadvantages can be a big advantage at the same time, though.